Texas Governor Lays Out School Safety Plan, After 10 Died In Santa Fe Shooting

 Citing a need to make "our schools and our state a safer place," Texas Gov. Greg Abbott unveiled a slate of policy and legislative changes on Wednesday that range from boosting security at schools to doing more to keep guns out of the hands of people who shouldn't have them.

-Abbottt spoke about "school hardening strategies" such as reducing entries and exits at schools – and "active shooter alarm systems" that can be easily distinguished from a fire alarm.
-That approach, he said, would help students and staff respond appropriately – and avoid sending students into hallways where they might be targeted by an active shooter.
+Abbott spoke about "school hardening strategies" such as reducing entries and exits at schools — and "active shooter alarm systems" that can be easily distinguished from a fire alarm.
+That approach, he said, would help students and staff respond appropriately — and avoid sending students into hallways where they might be targeted by an active shooter.

-In one move that would require a change in Texas' laws, Abbott said courts should be required to report a mental health adjudication more quickly when it would bar someone from possessing a gun.
+The governor also said state law should be changed to force courts to report a mental health adjudication that someone is "mentally unfit to have a gun" more quickly.
 The law should tighten that deadline to 48 hours rather than the current 30 days, Abbott said.

-Other plans call for adding more school marshals — teachers who are licensed to carry firearms and go through training — as well as increasing the number of marshals per campus.
+Abbott's plan calls for adding more school marshals — teachers who are licensed to carry firearms and go through training — as well as increasing the number of marshals per campus.

 Noting that social media often contains clues of shooters' intentions before they act, Abbott said he wants to expand a program that has been tested in West Texas, which "uses mental health screenings to identify students at risk of committing violence," Abbott said.
 Called the Telemedicine Wellness, Intervention, Triage, and Referral (or TWITR) Project, the approach has been led by Texas Tech University.

 Another initiative seeks to enhance the presence of local police at schools, something Abbott said could be accomplished by adding schools to their regular patrols and "allowing officers to use campus facilities for routine breaks, or for them to have a room located at that school, where than can fill out their reports."